from BPTK_Py import Model

 wdg_health_insurance_fixed_rate.layout.display = 'flex'

-wdg_health_insurance_income_based.value = income_based # Restore last slider value
+wdg_health_insurance_income_based.layout.display = income_based # Restore last slider value

-else: # Hide widgets
+wdg_health_insurance_income_based.value else: # Hide widgets

 wdg_health_insurance_drop.layout.display = 'none'